Menu Top

 Given:

-Let AB be the chord of the larger circle that touches the smaller circle at point P.
+AB is a chord of the larger circle that is tangent to the smaller circle at point P.

 To Find: